kylecourounis/Supercell.Life/README.md

 dotnet publish "Supercell.Life.Server.csproj" -c Release -o app
 ```

-To configure Mongo, download and run the installer, then create a database called `SmashLand`.
+When you download and run the installer for MongoDB, make sure to check the box in the installer that tells it to install MongoDB Compass.
+MongoDB Compass is the GUI for MongoDB.
+Then, open MongoDB Compass and create a database called `SmashLand`.
 The server will automatically create the collections on its first run.

-Since Apple decided to remove 32-bit app support for iOS 11 and above, to use this server, you must have a 32-bit iOS device or a 64-bit device running iOS 10 or under.
-You will also need AltDeploy to install the [Smash Land IPA file](https://mega.nz/file/PlNlkCxa#-921zVTKWrTiWrkv4QQOX9Epl-6bX4aLZw3Qnz1gq9U), and you must also be jailbroken in order to edit the hosts file to point the game to your computer's IP.
+Since Apple decided to remove 32-bit app support for iOS 11 and above, to use this server, you must choose the correct IPA file for your device.

+* If you have a 32-bit iOS device, you can download [this 32-bit IPA](https://mega.nz/file/2o0BxarL#v7ZMfta6IAfAxUWN_AUUNGYTZFuNM8RS2EW4d9-gEmM).
+* If you have a 64-bit iOS device, you can download [this 64-bit IPA](https://mega.nz/file/PlNlkCxa#-921zVTKWrTiWrkv4QQOX9Epl-6bX4aLZw3Qnz1gq9U).

+I recommend using [Sideloadly](https://sideloadly.io/) to sideload the IPA, as it is available for both Windows & Mac.
+However, you may use any method you feel comfortable with.
+One important thing to note is that if you are not using a paid Apple Developer account, you must change the bundle identifier of IPA in Sideloadly to something different.
+You can access this setting by clicking Advanced Options.

+You must also be jailbroken in order to edit the hosts file to point the game to your computer's IP.
 (The original host is `game.smashlandgame.com`)

+Devices running iOS 12 and above have a tendency to ignore changes made to the hosts file.
+To remedy this, you must install a tweak Cydia called LetMeBlock.
+Just add PoomSmart's repository (https://poomsmart.github.io/repo/) as a source and you'll be able to install the tweak.

 ### Other Credits
 I have received great advice from my friends of many years in this [Discord](https://discord.gg/XdTw2PZ) server.

-##### This project is not affiliated with Supercell, and no copyright infringment is intended.
+##### This project is not affiliated with Supercell, nor do I profit off of this project.
+No copyright infringment is intended.